How to get to Mallorca

 Getting to Mallorca by Cruise

-Many Mediterranean cruises include Palma de Mallorca in their itineraries, usually docking for 6–10 hours.
+Many Mediterranean cruises include Palma de Mallorca in their itineraries — and if you’re arriving this way, read our full guide to the Palma de Mallorca cruise port, usually docking for 6–10 hours.
 The port is close to the city center, with easy access by bus, hop-on hop-off service, or taxi.

 Most cruise passengers spend their short time visiting Palma’s Old Town and Cathedral, or join an organized excursion.